He says his name is Quentin

 which gave us the wonderful outside-horn Victors like the one in my collection

-(By the way, these machines are incorrectly called
+below, playing Arthur Collins' Whitewash Man.
+(By the way, these are

 * Edison was irritated with the popularity of H&S's